kafkaGen/Airbus/README.md

 - In order to achieve a reliable solution quickly, I initially proposed the use of two separate models, a classifier and a segmentator.
 However, a more efficient approach emerged, suggesting the utilization of the pretrained U-Net encoder with additional layers on top for classification, rather than training a new classifier from scratch.
 A more advanced approach is to perform classification directly within the U-Net bottleneck, eliminating the need for additional processing time in a separate classifier.

+- To further improve the performance of the classifier, allocate more resources and time to its training in order to achieve satisfactory results.

+- To ensure more stable training, consider using a larger batch size, bacause I was limited to use batch size of 16.

-- EDA, I observed that the dataset may consist of images from different sources (satellites) with varying characteristics.
+- During EDA I observed that the dataset may consist of images from different sources (satellites) with varying characteristics.
 It might be beneficial to group these images based on their source and train separate models for each type, or at least apply different preprocessing techniques based on the image source.

 - Due to limited computational resources, I did not extensively experiment with different architecture designs.
 Exploring U-Net models with fewer layers could potentially mitigate overfitting issues, while deeper U-Net architectures might better capture the distinctions between ships and coastlines.